A field of lush green grass, a blanket of stars above your head, and wind blowing through your hair!

 The Monk By The Sea by Caspar David Freidrich (1810)

-Just as his earlier works, this landscape painting is the most coveted and were even craved for by the German Monarch, Friedrick William III.
+This landscape painting by Freidrich, is the most coveted and was even craved for by the German Monarch, Friedrick William III.

 By using dark-toned colors, the artist has found success in highlighting the near-apocalyptic scenario.